mokronos/MA_SebastianHirt/notes.md

 ## Random ideas
 - Subjective metric should be comparison with original image, not absolute.
 Double stimulus.(for SCID dataset)
 - Why not train a model to predict human score?
+- might be useful to use a mixed metric of bounding box error IoU and text error rate

 ## Notes
-- [x] pick "easy" images with mostly text from dataset
-- [x] ground truth label would still be nice, as it's in the instructions
-    - done for some images with predominantly text
-    - some text is bad english, so "errors" in ground truth.
-    - how to manage divider at end of line? ezocr devides with -, but keeps it in one line.
-    - tesseract divides by line with - too.
-- [x] nonlinear transformation of TER/CER
-- [x] test different ocr settings, different algorithms besides tesseract
-    - easyocr works well, even for compressed images
-    - tesseract still not working with compressed images, might be that preprocessing removes all information
-- [x] document quality assessment dataset; missing MOS?
-Check if in last package
-    - scores are in last package, but still need to download all
-    - need to connect first then unzip, .zip.001 to .zip.024 extensions
 - [ ] write section for TER/CER and MOS
     - need to flesh out and add sources
+    - add other common metrics (mentioned in the task as well)

+- [ ] add bounding boxes in ground truth, as detection is mentioned too in the task
+    - use bounding boxes to run OCR on each box
+    - plan
+        - just sort every word by y coordinate, then by x coordinate
+        - easyocr and tesseract have bbox data and corresponding words
+        - combine into long string and compare with ground truth
+        - need to modify ground truth
+        - need to check exact positions of words
+        - might make sense to go straight to bounding box labeling
+        - doesn't work, bounding boxes have different heights for bigger letters, gets messy
+        - plus, bounding box definitions/thresholds are different for tesseract and easyocr
+    - or use dameru levenshtein distance
+        - would work, with "range" set to word
+    - using full data representations, but just take text in the order given by the algorithm.
+Its the same order the direct string methods have, but I'm carrying more information.

 - [ ] check which for what images/compressions the correlation is high
     - need to color code the figures to differentiate between the different images, compressions and qualities
+    - need to custom colorcode probably, or check seaborn library, works well with pandas

-- [ ] try labeling bounding boxes
+- [ ] figure out the inner workings of tesseract
-    - use bounding boxes to run OCR on each box
-    - like paragraphs from easyocr
-    - tesseract hast similar thing in data representation
-- [ ] might be useful to use a mixed metric of bounding box error IoU and text error rate
+    - when it fails, why does it fail?
+    - what preprocessing is applied automatically?
+    - still no result for some compressed images

+- [ ] document quality assessment dataset; missing MOS?
+Check if in last package
+    - scores are in last package, but still need to download all
+    - need to connect first then unzip, .zip.001 to .zip.024 extensions

 ## Questions
-- active "we" or passive "the authors" style?